 CRM automation consultant

 A CRM can be full and still useless.
-Before automation, the records, stages, ownership, and source fields need enough structure to support real decisions.
+Before automation does anything for the business, the records, stages, ownership, and handoffs have to actually mean something.

-Signs the CRM is not ready for more automation
+Signs the CRM isn't ready for more automation

-• Contacts are duplicated or missing basic fields.
+• Contacts are duplicated or missing the basics.

-• Deal stages do not match how work actually moves.
+• Deal stages don't match how the work actually moves.

-• The owner does not trust the pipeline report.
+• The owner doesn't trust the pipeline report.

-• Follow-up tasks are inconsistent or disconnected from the source of the lead.
+• Follow-up tasks are inconsistent or disconnected from the customer, order, quote, or source that created them.

 1. Audit fields, stages, sources, and ownership rules.

-4. Feed only trusted fields into dashboards and reports.
+4. Only feed trusted fields into dashboards and reports.

-A good CRM automation project often starts by removing ambiguity: required fields, clear ownership, source tracking, stale-stage alerts, and duplicate handling.
+A good CRM project usually starts by removing ambiguity: required fields, ownership rules, source tracking, stale-stage alerts, duplicate handling, and the handoffs to quoting, orders, or service.
 Fancy automation on bad data just moves the mess faster.

 • Duplicate rate